 - treatment of earthquakes and other transient velocity disruptions.

 The coordinate differences with NAD83(CSRS) v6 at epoch 2010.0 are generally less than 1 cm while the velocity differences are of the order of 0.5-1 mm/yr.
-Differences between the versions of NAD83(CSRS) are mainly due to the effects of earthquakes, the amount of data used, changes to the adjustment methodology, and changes in the new realization of ITRF.
+Differences between the versions of NAD83(CSRS) are mainly due to the effects of earthquakes, the amount of data used, changes to the adjustment methodology, and changes in the realization of ITRF2014.